Linda Maxey

-Linda Maxey is a celebrated concert marimbist virtuoso and was the first marimbist presented by Community Concerts, a division of Columbia Artists Management in New York that presented concerts to a network of subscription audiences whose pooled resources attracted leading performers and ensembles.
+Linda Maxey is a concert marimbist virtuoso and was the first marimbist presented by Community Concerts, a division of Columbia Artists Management in New York that presented concerts to a network of subscription audiences whose pooled resources attracted leading performers and ensembles.

 Artistry

 Linda Maxey began studying piano at the age of four and marimba at age six.
 Her first major performance as a child was at Madison Square Garden in New York when she was eleven years old when she performed for the Kiwanis International Convention.
 A native of Longview, TX, she graduated from Longview High School in 1959.
 She later completed a Master of Music at the Eastman School of Music.
 She was a featured soloist at the Percussive Arts Society International Convention (PASIC) in Philadelphia (1990) and performed at PASIC in San Antonio (1988).
-She performed Michael Udow's Coyote Dreams on tour with the University of Michigan's Percussion Ensemble in 2001."
+She performed Michael Udow's Coyote Dreams on tour with the University of Michigan's Percussion Ensemble in 2001.
 She lectured on Management and the Soloist at PASIC in Dallas (2002).
 She presented ON STAGE: The Art of Performing at the Texas Music Educators Convention (TMEA) in 1999.

 Her New York debut was in 1990 at the Weill Recital Hall of Carnegie Hall.
 She was a featured artist at the 2007 Cross Drum International Percussion Festival in Warsaw, at the 1999 Journees de la Percussion International Percussion Festival in Paris, and the Fontana Chamber Music Festival in Michigan (2005, 2003, 2000), and was the first marimbist to perform at the Ameropa Chamber Music Festival in Prague in 2002, and also at the International Festival de Musica in Portugal in 1994.
 She received two Fulbright Senior Scholar Awards, an Arts Link Award, and a grant from The Fund for U.S. Artists at International Festivals and Exhibitions.